fastly/fastly-magento2/Documentation/CONFIGURATION.md

-The Fastly module supports two options to serve the store view based on GeoIP country code: It can show the visitor a modal dialog to give him the option to switch to a frontend that fits to his country or he can be redirect automatically.
+The Fastly module supports two options to serve the store view based on GeoIP country code: It can show the visitor a modal dialog to give him the option to switch to a frontend that fits to his country or he can be redirected automatically.
 Both actions are performed using JavaScript and can be adjusted if necessary.

 In the VCL the cookie headers are examined.
-If either the X-Magento-Vary or form_key cookie are present this Fastly will not take any action as it presumes the customer either saw (and maybe interacted with) the modal dialog or was automatically redirected to the matching store.
+If either the `X-Magento-Vary` or `form_key` cookie are present this Fastly will not take any action as it presumes the customer either saw (and maybe interacted with) the modal dialog or was automatically redirected to the matching store.
 If the form_key cookies is present the visitor has been browsing around so he shouldn't be disturbed by dialogs or redirects.

 ##### GeoIP Action